-- Long term contracts of both contract types are available for a maximum of 7 or 10 years depending on the crediting period of the ERF project being brought forward into the auction - Short term and immediate delivery contracts - " ACCUs for immediate delivery contracts must be present in the Seller's ANREU account at the time of auction registration and must be delivered within 30 calendar days of the auction. - Partial contracting available in both contract types, which provides the Seller the opportunity to bring forward for contracting only part of the expected abatement generated from the project.
+- Long term contracts of both contract types are available for a maximum of 7 or 10 years depending on the method family of the ERF project being brought forward into the auction. - Short term and immediate delivery contracts - " ACCUs for immediate delivery contracts must be present in the Seller's ANREU account at the time of auction registration and must be delivered within 30 calendar days of the auction. - Partial contracting is available for long, short and immediate duration contracts which provides the Seller the opportunity to bring forward for contracting only part of the expected abatement generated from the project.